Cyber attack tied to China boosts development bank’s chief | WTOP

 While the U.S. had been trying to derail the meeting for months, China’s denial of a visa to a representative of Venezuelan opposition leader Juan Guaidó gave it the opportunity to act decisively.
 While the IDB and the bulk of nations in Latin America recognize Guaidó as Venezuela’s legitimate leader, China is a staunch ally of President Nicolás Maduro

 Claver-Carone was the U.S. official driving the diplomatic standoff with China at the IDB.
-As the top White House official for Latin America, he was also the architect of “America Rising,” a program that sought to curb the inroads being made by China in Latin America, where it has displaced the U.S. as a top trading partner in countries such as Argentina, Brazil, and Chile.
+As the top White House official for Latin America, he was also the architect of “America Crece,” (America Rising), a program that sought to curb the inroads being made by China in Latin America, where it has displaced the U.S. as the top trading partner in countries such as Argentina, Brazil, and Chile.

 According to the IDB document, on Sept.
 19, 2019, traffic to the IDB website surged to more than four times normal levels, forcing the main website and publications page offline.
 At first, the bank defended itself by blocking individual IP addresses.